chrisbeardy/nextcloud-docker-raspberrypi-tutorial/README.md

 sudo nano /etc/netplan/01-netcfg.yaml
 ```

-add the following changing the ip to your prefernce (note this uses cloudfare 1.1.1.1 nameservers):
+add the following changing the ip to your preference (note this uses cloudfare 1.1.1.1 nameservers):

 ```
 network: